Minimum pay rates for road transport workers in Australia under the Transport Award. Updated 1 July 2026.

 Casual rate/hr

-Long-haul drivers, local delivery drivers, and road transport workers are covered by the Road Transport and Distribution Award.
-This award covers the heavy vehicle side of transport — from rigid trucks to B-doubles and road trains.
+Local delivery drivers, general haulage drivers, and road transport workers are covered by the Road Transport and Distribution Award (MA000038) — from vans and rigid trucks to B-doubles.
+Interstate long-haul drivers fall under the separate Road Transport (Long Distance Operations) Award (MA000039).
 Fatigue management and loading/unloading time are key pay issues.

 Road Transport Classification Rates